The Ultimate Guide to Growing Chickpeas

 Green chickpeas don’t store well – they’re tastiest when eaten fresh.
 However, you also have the option of either cooking or processing your green chickpeas in some way, before storing your final product.
 Hummus is a great example – simply blend your fresh chickpeas into a hummus and then freeze this in portions.

-Alternatively, dry your chickpeas before storing.
+Alternatively, you can store dried chickpeas.
 They’ll store for longer this way, although you’ll need to soak them before you cook with them.
-To dry your chickpeas, place your harvested plants somewhere cool, dry, and well-ventilated.
+Create dried chickpeas by placing your harvested plants somewhere cool, dry, and well-ventilated.
 Once dry, the pods will easily split open, allowing you to collect each chickpea within.
 Store dried chickpeas in an airtight container.